MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-wizard-create-base-policy.md

 [!INCLUDE [Feature availability note](../includes/feature-availability-note.md)]

-When creating policies for use with App Control for Business, it's recommended to start with a template policy, and then add or remove rules to suit your application control scenario.
+When creating policies for use with App Control for Business, it's recommended to start with a template policy, and then add or remove rules to suit your App Control scenario.
 For this reason, the App Control Wizard offers three template policies to start from and customize during the base policy creation workflow.
-Prerequisite information about application control can be accessed through the [App Control design guide](appcontrol-design-guide.md).
-This page outlines the steps to create a new application control policy from a template, configure the policy options, and the signer and file rules.
+Prerequisite information about App Control can be accessed through the [App Control design guide](appcontrol-design-guide.md).
+This page outlines the steps to create a new App Control policy from a template, configure the policy options, and the signer and file rules.

 ## Template Base Policies